yellowdog/python-examples/README.md

 - `nodeIdleTimeLimit`
 - `workerTag`

-## Mustache Directives in Worker Pool Properties
+## Variable Substitutions in Worker Pool Properties

-Mustache template directives can be used within any property value in TOML configuration files or Worker Pool JSON files.
-See the description [above](#mustache-template-directives) for more details on Mustache directives.
+Variable substitutions can be used within any property value in TOML configuration files or Worker Pool JSON files.
+See the description [above](#variable-substitutions) for more details on variable substitutions.
 This is a powerful feature that allows Worker Pools to be parameterised by supplying values on the command line, via environment variables, or via the TOML file.

-An important distinction **only** when using Mustache directives within Worker Pool JSON documents is that each directive **must be preceded by a `__` (double underscore)** to disambiguate it from Mustache directives that are to be passed directly to the API.
+An important distinction **only** when using variable substitutions within Worker Pool JSON documents is that each directive **must be preceded by a `__` (double underscore)** to disambiguate it from variable substitutions that are to be passed directly to the API.
 For example, use: `__{{username}}` to apply a substitution for the `username` default substitution.

 ## Dry-Running Worker Pool Provisioning

 To examine the JSON that will actually be sent to the YellowDog API after all processing, use the `--dry-run` command line option when running `yd-provision`.
 This will print the JSON specification for the Worker Pool.
 Nothing will be submitted to the platform.

-The generated JSON is produced after all processing (incorporating `config.toml` properties, Mustache substitutions, etc.) has been concluded, so the dry-run is useful for inspecting the results of all the processing that's been performed.
+The generated JSON is produced after all processing (incorporating `config.toml` properties, variable substitutions, etc.) has been concluded, so the dry-run is useful for inspecting the results of all the processing that's been performed.

 To suppress all output except for the JSON itself, use the `--quiet` (`-q`) command line option.